offconvex/offconvex.github.io/_posts/2021-4-7-ripvanwinkle.md

 can or cannot be assumed to know.
 (Clearly, assumptions about the referee can greatly affect description length ---e.g,  a referee ignorant of even basic calculus might need a very long explanation!)

-> **Informed and Unbiased Referee:** "Knows everything that was known to humanity (e.g., about deep learning, mathematics,optimization, statistics etc.) right up to the moment of creation of the Test set."
+> **Informed Referee:** "Knows everything that was known to humanity (e.g., about deep learning, mathematics,optimization, statistics etc.) right up to the moment of creation of the Test set."

->**Unbiased Referee** is one who knows nothing discovered since that moment.
+>**Unbiased Referee:** Knows nothing discovered since the Test set was created.

  Thus *Description Length* of a model is the number of bits in the shortest description that allows an informed but unbiased referee to reproduce the claimed result.